James Van Der Beek Delivers Inspiring Message to Fans With Dyslexia

-James Van Der Beek won't let a learning disorder stop his dreams from becoming a reality.
+James Van Der Beek won't let a learning disorder prevent his dreams from becoming a reality.

 It's no secret that the actor has found huge success in and out of Hollywood after starring in Dawson's Creek, Mercy and more hit projects.
 But what some fans may not know is that the proud dad and husband is also dyslexic.